 If you’re someone who wants to do their bit for the environment (as we all should), then visiting Zlarin is ideal.
 Not only are there no cars, but the island is free from plastic too.
 Zlarin banned single-use plastic in 2019 with the hope that others follow suit.

 Zlarin is perfect for a walking holiday, with several trails that go around and over the 19km island.
-You can kayak explore the beaches, and you can also head to the top of Klepac and check out the stunning view over the Adriatic.
-You can stay overnight as there is one hotel on the island, and you should check out the coral museum to learn about the particular type of red coral that is found on the island.Share
+You can kayak, explore the beaches, head to the top of Klepac, and check out the stunning view over the Adriatic.
+You can stay overnight as there is one hotel on the island, and you should check out the coral museum to learn about the particular type of red coral found on the island.Share